ShadyChars/Bibcite/README.txt

 Source reference data is parsed from [BibTeX](http://bibtex.org) files available at URLs specified via shortcode (e.g. `[bibtex file=http://example.com/my-library.bib]`).
 Where a shortcode does not specify a library, a default library location can be set.

-Individual references are transformed into HTML using a specified [Citation Style Language](http://citationstyles.org/) (<abbr title="Citation Style Language">CSL</abbr>) style, and are then collected into groups for display using a specified [Twig](https://twig.symfony.com/) template (e.g. `[bibtex style=ieee style=my-ordered-list]`).
+Individual references are transformed into <abbr>HTML</abbr> using a specified [Citation Style Language](http://citationstyles.org/) (<abbr title="Citation Style Language">CSL</abbr>) style, and are then collected into groups for display using a specified [Twig](https://twig.symfony.com/) template (e.g. `[bibtex style=ieee style=my-ordered-list]`).
 Again, styles and templates can be specified via shortcode or, if omitted, will be replaced by default values.

 == Acknowledgements ==